BranchManager69/dexter-fe/examples/openai-realtime-agents/README.md

 - This is a Next.js typescript app.
 Install dependencies with `npm i`.
 - Add your `OPENAI_API_KEY` to your env.
 Either add it to your `.bash_profile` or equivalent, or copy `.env.sample` to `.env` and add it there.
 You can also override the default model IDs via the `NEXT_PUBLIC_OPENAI_*_MODEL` variables listed in `.env.sample`.
 - When running via pm2/production, set `TOKEN_AI_MCP_TOKEN` in the process environment (as configured in `dexter-ops/ops/ecosystem.config.cjs`) so the `/api/tools` proxy can attach the Dexter MCP bearer automatically.
 Locally you can use `NEXT_PUBLIC_TOKEN_AI_MCP_TOKEN` instead.
+- Use `npm run deploy` to build and restart the `dexter-agents` pm2 process in production mode (optimized build, source-mapped logs).
+If you need hot reload for a bit, run `npm run pm2:dev`, make edits, and finish with `npm run deploy`.
+- Before deploying, export `NEXT_PUBLIC_SITE_URL` to the current public domain (today that’s `https://beta.dexter.cash`).
+The pm2 process will pick it up automatically the next time you run `npm run deploy` (which passes `--update-env`).
 - Start the server with `npm run dev`
 - Open your browser to [http://localhost:3000](http://localhost:3000).
 It should default to the `chatSupervisor` Agent Config.
 - You can change examples via the "Scenario" dropdown in the top right.

 # Agentic Pattern 1: Chat-Supervisor

 This is demonstrated in the [chatSupervisor](src/app/agentConfigs/chatSupervisor/index.ts) Agent Config.
-The chat agent uses the realtime model to converse with the user and handle basic tasks, like greeting the user, casual conversation, and collecting information, and a more intelligent, text-based supervisor model (e.g. `gpt-5.1`) is used extensively to handle tool calls and more challenging responses.
+The chat agent uses the realtime model to converse with the user and handle basic tasks, like greeting the user, casual conversation, and collecting information, and a more intelligent, text-based supervisor model (e.g. `gpt-5`) is used extensively to handle tool calls and more challenging responses.
 You can control the decision boundary by "opting in" specific tasks to the chat agent as desired.

 Video walkthrough: [https://x.com/noahmacca/status/1927014156152058075](https://x.com/noahmacca/status/1927014156152058075)